AhmedMohsen2492/News-App/README.md

 6. Run the app using flutter run

 ## Contributing
-If you'd like to contribute to the BMI Calculator project, please follow these guidelines:
+If you'd like to contribute to the News App project, please follow these guidelines:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and ensure the code passes all tests.